aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/pictures/_index.md

 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Pictures
 ---

-## Working with pictures on an Excel file.
+## Working with pictures on an Excel file

 - [How to get a specific format picture from an Excel worksheet.](/cells/pictures/get/)
 - [How to get all pictures information from an Excel worksheet.](/cells/pictures/get-all/)